microsoft/KEAR/README.md

 Yichong Xu∗, Chenguang Zhu∗, Ruochen Xu, Yang Liu, Michael Zeng and Xuedong Huang<br/>
 [Fusing Context Into Knowledge Graph for Commonsense Question Answering](https://aclanthology.org/2021.findings-acl.102.pdf)</br>
-The 59th Annual Meeting of the Association for Computational Linguistics (ACL), 2021<br/>
+Findings of The 59th Annual Meeting of the Association for Computational Linguistics (ACL), 2021<br/>
 [arXiv version](https://arxiv.org/pdf/2012.04808.pdf)

 Please cite the above paper if you use this code.